-Popular in every season, the Frist Center Gift Shop is one of Nashville’s favorite places to shop.
+The Frist Center Gift Shop is the perfect place to take care of all your shopping needs!
 Whether you’re looking for a gift for a child or something special for the person who has everything, you’ll find a dazzling array of specialty merchandise at the Frist.
-Be sure to see our beautiful handcrafted jewelry, ceramics, textiles, decorative arts from around the world, framed prints and posters, stationery, supplies for the developing artist, book, videos, and exhibition catalogs, galore.
+Choose from our beautiful handcrafted jewelry, ceramics, textiles, decorative arts from around the world, stationery, supplies for the developing artist, books, videos, exhibition catalogs, and more.

 Frist Center Members receive a 10 percent discount every day!
 If you are not a member, you can join online or when you visit the shop.

 The Frist Center Gift Shop is open seven days a week on the following schedule (same as the museum):